hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/epistles_second_series/513_052_govinda_sahay.md

-Do you keep any correspondence with my Gurubhâis of Calcutta?
+Do you keep any correspondence with my Gurubhāis of Calcutta?
 Are you progressing morally, spiritually, and in your worldly affairs? . . .
 Perhaps you have heard how for more than a year I have been preaching Hindu religion in America.
 I am doing very well here.
 Write to me as